Step into the shadows of the deadliest dwelling on earth.

 The Count has waited 100 years for a rematch.
 He’s ready.
 Are you?

-Released to the United States of America on May 1st, 1987 for the Nintendo Entertainment System, Castlevania began a series of games that has now spanned well over 25 years.
-Castlevania is a one player game in which you play as Simon Belmont, a member of a Vampire Hunting Clan who have stepped forth to rid the world of Dracula.
+Released to the United States of America on May 1st, 1987 for the Nintendo Entertainment System, Castlevania began a series of games that has now spanned well over 30 years.
+Castlevania is a one player game in which you play as Simon Belmont, a member of a Vampire Hunting Clan who has stepped forth to rid the world of Dracula.

 It is the year 1691, Transylvania has been at peace for 100 years now, and the peasants and villagers have begun to purge their minds of the memories of the times when the lands were dominated by chaos and shadows, and when the undead walked the Earth.
 However Count Dracula returns every 100 years to plague the land, bringing with him the evil forces of hell, and it just so happens that the people of Transylvania’s time has run out.
 The Prince of Darkness has just returned to his ancestral home of Castlevania, and has called forth his minions to purge the world of human flesh.